-London has her SoHo, New Orleans has her French Quarter, while Cape Town has her irrepressible Long Street.
+London has SoHo; New Orleans, the French Quarter; and Cape Town has Long Street.

-In the early afternoon the Purple Turtle bar fills up with regulars, young adventurers emerge from backpackers’ like Carnival Court for a stroll down Long Street, and the ever-present street police keep an eye on everything and everyone.
+In the early afternoon, you’ll see the bars start to fill up with a mishmash of regulars and young adventurers coming out of their backpackers’ for a stroll down the street.
+But don’t worry, the police are always around to keep you safe.
 That’s why there’s such a relaxed feel to walking Long Street.

 If you’re a fan of old architecture, Long Street will keep you busy for days.
-Let’s take the Victorian-styled Carnival Court, for instance.
-This used to be where the young toffs of Cape Town would keep their apartments.
-From the wrought-iron balcony, you watch the world go by up and down Long Street.
+Let’s take the Victorian-styled Carnival Court for instance, this used to be where the young toffs of Cape Town would keep their apartments.
+From the wrought-iron balcony, you can watch the world go by up and down Long Street.

-Long Street’s buildings, its Victorian follies and intricate ironwork, have been mostly well-kept.
-That’s because a number of preservation societies, heritage groups and architects constantly protect these structures from the wrecking ball.
+Long Street’s buildings, its Victorian follies and intricate ironwork, have been mostly well-kept, because a number of preservation societies, heritage groups and architects constantly protect these structures from the wrecking ball.
 In fact, many of the buildings have been restored over the years.

-And the vibe of Long Street is still delightfully rowdy.
-From sundowner time until the early morning, the restaurants, bars and late-night clubs are all about party, party, party!
+The evening vibe of Long Street is, and always has been, a party you’ll never forget.
+From sundowner time until the early AM, the restaurants, bars and late-night clubs are all about keeping the party going!

 The street has all kinds of private decks, balconies, rooftop lounges and other vantage points where exclusive parties are held.
-On street level, pavement dining in summer (October to April) is all the rage.
+On street level, pavement dining in summer (October to April) is what it’s all about.
 And the barmen of Long Street have become famous for their skills with exotic cocktails.

 Travel tips & Planning info